 Develop a knowledge of workforce and employment issues so that member colleges can be briefed appropriately and so that AoC can represent colleges effectively to government.

-Liaise with the Chairs of Employment Policy Group and HR Policy Group and their members, AoC Area Teams and AoC Events to organise networks and meetings with relevant agendas and inputs/engagements from sector stakeholders and provide support with the planning and delivery of webinars/conferences.
+Liaise with the Chairs of Employment Reference Group and HR Reference Group and their members, AoC Area Teams and AoC Events to organise networks and meetings with relevant agendas and inputs/engagements from sector stakeholders and provide support with the planning and delivery of webinars/conferences.

 With the support of the Head of Employment Advisory Services, source content and write briefings, website content, articles, presentations and other communication materials focused on employment services (to HR professionals) and contribute to the development and delivery of events and projects.